Ivan Isakov: Appraisal, critics and legacy

 As a naval commander, Isakov has been described by one military historian as "more a naval practitioner than a theoretician" who "emphasized that the theory of the command of the sea was a rational theory."

 Academician Abraham Alikhanov wrote that Joseph Stalin said, "A real admiral of the fleet, Comrade Isakov.
 Clever, no legs, but a strong head."

 As a Russified Armenian, Isakov's personal worldview and identification can be characterized as a Great Russian's own instead of a Soviet's.
-In January 1965, Isakov wrote in the newspaper, Nedelya, that "for centuries foreign enemies have tried to close for the Russian people all exits to the sea."
-Then he recalled, how "Astrakhan's kingdom has blocked the Caspian sea.
+In January 1965, Isakov wrote in the newspaper Nedelya that "for centuries foreign enemies have tried to close for the Russian people all exits to the sea."
+Then he recalled, how "Astrakhan's kingdom has blocked the Caspian Sea.
 In the Baltic the role of Cerberus was played in turn by the Livonian Knights, the Hanseatic League and later Sweden".
 Isakov concluded "The fortress Oreshek or Schlüsselburg has remained in the mouth of the Neva to this very day as a reminder of how afraid they were of letting the Russians out of Lake Ilmen."

-On the basis of this article, Ivan Dziuba, a Ukrainian-born Russian philologist and a staunch Leninist, criticized Isakov strongly in his book Internationalism or Russification (1968) for repeating "what was written by the propagandists of tsarist times and in their falsified history textbooks," an attitude "which looked on the whole surrounding world whether it was in the way of Russia or not, whether it satisfied the appetites of tsarism or not."
+On the basis of this article, Ivan Dziuba, a Ukrainian-born Soviet philologist and a staunch Leninist, criticized Isakov strongly in his book Internationalism or Russification (1968) for repeating "what was written by the propagandists of tsarist times and in their falsified history textbooks," an attitude "which looked on the whole surrounding world whether it was in the way of Russia or not, whether it satisfied the appetites of tsarism or not."
 Dziuba used Isakov as an example of how tsarist Russia was identified completely with the contemporary USSR and how Great Russian chauvinism had surpassed "the Communist class approach" with "a pitiable Shulgin-type interpretation of the grandiose class battle of the proletariat, of the grandiose drama of universal history!"

 Both the Soviet Union and Armenia have issued postage stamps dedicated to Isakov.
 An avenue in Yerevan is named after him, as well as a former Soviet cruiser and a Russian frigate.